raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 ## Execute swap

-Great!
-Now that you have the quotes, it's time to execute the swap!
+Now that you have the quotes, it's time to execute the swap.
 Garden SDK provides the `swapAndInitiate` hook that handles the entire swap process for you.

 Here's what it does:
-1. Creates your swap order
+1. Creates your swap order.
-2. Waits for it to be matched with a suitable counterparty
+2. Waits for it to be matched with a suitable counterparty.
-3. Automatically initiates the swap if you're on an EVM chain
+3. Automatically initiates the swap if you're on an EVM chain.

 You'll need to provide the swap parameters (including the quote details you got earlier).
 The hook will return either a matched order or an error message if something goes wrong.